-All assets and property that are earned and acquired by both parties through their joint efforts or given to both parties will be treated as marital property and owned equally by Name1 and Name2 or as otherwise designated in a writing signed by both parties.
-Waiver of Rights.
+All assets, real property, and personal property earned and acquired by both parties through their joint efforts or given to both parties will be treated as marital property and owned by Name1 and Name2 [equally as tenants in common/as tenants in common/as joint tenants with rights of survivorship/other] or as otherwise designated in a writing signed by both parties.

+In the event the marriage is terminated, the marital property is subject to division as [determined by the jurisdiction whose law governs the construction of this Agreement/determined by the parties with the following percentages: Name1 __%; Name2 __%].

+Ownership of Business.
+With respect to ownership of business:

+Any business that is separately owned prior to the marriage will remain as that party’s non-marital, separate and individual property and will not be subject to division in the event the marriage is terminated.
+Any appreciation in the value of the business during the course of the marriage will be [granted to [Name1/Name2]/ shared equally/divided [60/40] with ____% to [Name1/Name2] and ____% to [Name1/Name2]], or as otherwise designated in a writing signed by both parties.

+Any business acquired by both parties through their joint efforts or given to both parties will be treated as marital property and jointly owned by both parties.
+In the event the marriage is terminated, ownership of the business and any appreciation in the value of the jointly owned business during the course of the marriage will be [granted to [Name1/Name2]/shared equally/divided [60/40] with ____% to [Name1/Name2] and ____% to [Name1/Name2]], or as otherwise designated in a writing signed by both parties.

+8. Waiver of Rights.
+With respect to each party’s waiver of rights:

-[ waives and releases any claims that he may acquire in the assets and property of as a result of the marriage regardless of whether the assets and property were owned prior to the marriage or acquired thereafter.] [ waives and releases any claims that she may acquire in the assets and property of as a result of the marriage regardless of whether the assets and property were owned prior to the marriage or acquired thereafter.]
+[Name1 waives and releases any claims that he may acquire in the assets and property of Name2 as a result of the marriage [for those assets and property owned prior to the marriage. / for those assets and property acquired during the marriage. / regardless of whether the assets and property were owned prior to the marriage or acquired thereafter.]

+[Name2 waives and releases any claims that she may acquire in the assets and property of Name1 as a result of the marriage [for those assets and property owned prior to the marriage. / for those assets and property acquired during the marriage. / regardless of whether the assets and property were owned prior to the marriage or acquired thereafter.]

 This waiver applies regardless of whether the property is considered marital or community property by the jurisdiction whose law governs the construction of this Agreement.

 In the event the marriage is terminated by reason of annulment, divorce or separation, both parties waive and release any claims that he or she may have against the other for spousal support or alimony.
-Notwithstanding, if the waier of spousal support causes either party to become eligible for support under a program of public assistance at the time of the divorce or separation, then the waiver of support will be unenforceable and a court, on request of that party, may require the other party to provide support consistent with state law and to the extent necessary to avoid that eligibility
+Notwithstanding, if the waiver of spousal support causes either party to become eligible for support under a program of public assistance at the time of the divorce or separation, then the waiver of support will be unenforceable and a court, on request of that party, may require the other party to provide support consistent with state law and to the extent necessary to avoid that eligibility.

-Debts.
+9. Debts.
+With respect to debts: